nimbusec-oss/nimbusec-plesk/src/DESCRIPTION.md

-This extension monitors your website 24/7 and informs you immediately if it is hacked or tampered with - before your visitors are jeopardized and any damage can be done.
+This extension monitors your websites 24/7 and shows all incidents in a dashboard when it is hacked.
 It detects the following threats:

-- Malware
 - Backdoors and web shells
-- Defacement
-- Blacklisting
-- SSL certificate problems
 - Overdue CMS updates

-**Note:** To start using this extension, you require API credentials (API Key and API Secret).
-To receive them:

-1. Contact sales@nimbusec.com.
-2. Receive Nimbusec Website Security Monitor subscription.
-The subscription can be
-    - Free.
+- Malware
-    - Paid, tailored to your requirements.
-3. Receive API credentials.
+- Defacement (only with _Nimbusec Website Security Basic_)
+- Blacklisting (only with _Nimbusec Website Security Basic_)
+- SSL certificate problems (only with _Nimbusec Website Security Basic_)

+**Note:** To enable monitoring, you need

+- a license from the Plesk markteplace
+- **or** API credentials from a previous purchased Nimbusec subscription

+**You got the license from the marketplace:**

+After purchasing a license, the required API key and secret will be automatically pre filled on the first screen.
+It is recommended that you write down the keys at this point.
+But you can do that as well later from the setup tab.

+**You already have a license from the past:**

+If you already have valid API credentials from previous purchases, you can set them on the first screen after the update.